awesomepras/awesomepras.github.io/_posts/2024-12-28-upgrade-ubuntu.md

+---
+layout: default
+title: How To - Upgrade EOL ubuntu distro to latest version
+---

 # Intro
-How to upgrade ubuntu from an EOL distroy.
+How to upgrade ubuntu from an EOL distro without formatting disk

 # Steps to resolve
 Identify the upgrade path.